 2. In the case of ventricular tachycardia, atrial fibrillation, or atrial flutter (or other supraventricular tachycardia causing shock), perform cardioversion.
 Consider subsequent administration of medications to prevent or treat arrhythmia recurrence (see Cardiac Arrhythmias).

-3. In patients with bradycardia, consider atropine [Figure 1 in Disorders of Automaticity and Conduction], chronotropic agents (such as epinephrine 2-10 microg/min in a continuous IV infusion; alternatively isoproterenol [INN isoprenaline] 5 microg/min or dopamine), or cardiac pacing (see Cardiac Arrest).
+3. In patients with bradycardia, consider atropine (see Figure 3.8-2), chronotropic agents (such as epinephrine 2-10 microg/min in a continuous IV infusion; alternatively isoproterenol [INN isoprenaline] 5 microg/min or dopamine), or cardiac pacing (see Cardiac Arrest).

 4. In patients without symptoms of volume overload and pulmonary congestion, initiate fluid resuscitation to achieve optimal LV filling (this is particularly important in right ventricular dysfunction).
 Start with 250 mL of a crystalloid over 10 to 15 minutes, continue fluid resuscitation, and make adjustments based on response to treatment and appearance of volume overload.
 In patients with volume overload (pulmonary congestion) and patients without volume overload who do not respond to fluid therapy, consider one of treatment interventions discussed below.